 9. Opt For An Unusual Destination

 The standard summer destinations; Florida, Spain, California, Cote D’Azur are all very nice but that’s where everyone wants to go.
 I write this piece from the superb Das Central in Solden, Austria.
 It is an amazing hotel with a super pool, terraces bathed in sunshine, mindblowing mountain views, incredible food, and no end of activities.
 Try white water rafting, kayaking on the nearby lake (pictured above), downhill mountain biking (some of the best in Europe), unlimited mountain trails for hiking, local play parks, and then rest in the great bars in Solden.
 Best of all, the prices are around half of the ski season prices starting at €502 EUR for 4 nights and you get all the benefits of staying in a gorgeous 5 Star hotel.

 10. Be Flexible And Take Advantage Of Flash Sales And Travel Auctions

 If you are flexible, you can take advantage of special offers when they come up.
 Keep an eye on hotel websites for flash sales.
-We also have our own Luxury Travel Auction that auctions one-off stays at luxury hotels with no reserves and prices starting at £0.99 ($1.25).
+We also have our own Luxury Travel Auction that auctions one-off stays at luxury hotels with no reserves and prices starting at £0.99 GBP ($1.25 USD).

-You should also read my guide on how to travel in luxury on the cheap which gives, even more, tips on saving money on your next luxury trip away.
+You should also read our guide on how to travel in luxury on the cheap which gives, even more, tips on saving money on your next luxury trip away.